Camp Castor: Location

-Camp Castor is in between the joint civilian-military MINUSMA camp Supercamp and the southeastern edge of the Gao International Airport.
+Camp Castor was in between the joint civilian-military MINUSMA camp Supercamp and the southeastern edge of the Gao International Airport.
 The French army operates a nearby base serving Operation Barkhane.
 At the northeast end of the airfield is Camp Firhoun Ag Alinsar, a Malian army base.
-Adjoined to Castor is the UK element of MINUSMA; Camp Roberts, housing LRRG(M) with supporting elements from the Army and RAF.
+Adjoined to Castor is the UK element of MINUSMA; Camp Bagnold, housing LRRG(M) with supporting elements from the Army and RAF.

 Incidents

 An Apache helicopter of the Dutch Army crashed in March 2015 after an attempted emergency landing near Gao.